Application Process

 Placements are not currently available in Cataluña (including Barcelona), Navarra, or Ceuta and Melilla.

 It is likely program participants will receive a school assignment in one of their region placement preferences, although it cannot be guaranteed.
-Nor can placement in specific cities within the region, the size of the city, the number of schools or school type (Preschool, Elementary School, Middle School, High School) be guaranteed.
+Placement in specific cities within the region, the size of the city, the number of schools, school type (Preschool, Elementary School, Middle School, High School), or being placed with specific individuals cannot be guaranteed.

 Although region-specific and city-specific requests are often accommodated, it is not something that can ever be guaranteed.